Ten-Guins! Pens win 10th straight, 6-2 over Flyers

 AP Sports Writer

+That third member of the line?
+Well, Sidney Crosby did at least chip in two assists.

+“When they play the right way like they are right now, they set the bar for our team and it drives our team,” coach Mike Sullivan said.
+“The rest of the group follows their lead.”

-PHILADELPHIA (AP) — The Pittsburgh Penguins won 10 straight games for the sixth time in franchise history, getting two goals each from Bryan Rust and Jake Guentzel to beat the depleted Philadelphia Flyers 6-2 on Thursday night.
+The Penguins won 10 straight games for the sixth time in franchise history, getting two goals each from Rust and Guentzel to beat the depleted Philadelphia Flyers 6-2 on Thursday night.

 The Penguins won the second game of a back-to-back and haven’t lost since Dec.
 1 against Edmonton.
 The Penguins won five games during the streak on the road and can at least think about the team record of 17 straight set over March-April 1993.
 The Penguins also won 15 straight games in March 2013 and have winning streaks of 12, 11 and 10 games, all since 1999.